dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-querying.md

 ## Reasonable use
 To maintain performance stability and prevent abuse, all Metadata (GraphQL) API requests are subject to request rate and response size limits.

 The current rate limit is 200 requests within a minute for a given IP address.
-If a user exceeds this limit, they will receive a HTTP 429 response status.
+If exceed this limit, you'll receive an HTTP 429 response status.

 ## GraphQL API explorer